DIY Wainscoting – Part 3 – Installing The Molding

 The Space Around The Frames

 The spacing between the frames is THE thing that needs to be consistent.
+Keep the spacing the same and your brain will think all the picture frames are the same size.

 As long as the spacing around the frames is the same everything will flow.